ANYANTUDRE/Audio-Transformers-Hugging-Face/3. Transformer architectures for audio/Transformer architectures for audio.md

 ```

 If you look closely, it somewhat resembles English but a lot of the characters have been duplicated.
 That’s because the model needs to output something for every 20 ms of audio in the input sequence, and if a character is spread out over a period longer than 20 ms then it will appear multiple times in the output.
 There’s no way to avoid this, especially since we don’t know what the timing of the transcript is during training.
-CTC is a way to filter out these duplicates.
+**CTC is a way to filter out these duplicates.**

 **Note:** In reality, the predicted sequence also contains a lot of padding tokens for when the model isn’t quite sure what the sound represents, or for the empty space between characters.
-We removed these padding tokens from the example for clarity.
 The partial overlap between audio segments is another reason characters get duplicated in the output.

 ### 2. The CTC algorithm
 The key to the CTC algorithm is using a special token, often called the **blank token**.
 This is just another token that the model will predict and it’s part of the vocabulary.
 In this example, the blank token is shown as **_**.
-This special token serves as a hard boundary between groups of characters.
+This special token serves as a **hard boundary between groups of characters.**

 The full output from the CTC model might be something like the following:
 ```